Enchan1207/Swiita/README.md

 ```

 **NOTE: about parameter `apihost`:**
-Using Qiita API as general user,  you don't have to set it.
+~~Using Qiita API as general user,  you don't have to set it.~~
-But if you use it as Qiita Team,  you need set this parameter to `{team name}.qiita.com`.
+~~But if you use it as Qiita Team,  you need set this parameter to `{team name}.qiita.com`.~~
+**Qiita Team APIs authentication needs other API endpoint.
+It may be supported, but it's currently unavailable.**

 ### API Request / Response

 Being finished api requests without any errors, the callback function `success(HTTPStatusType, JSONObject)` will be performed.

-"HTTPStatusType" is enum which has response type of API request(e.g. *Successful*).
+[`HTTPStatusType`](https://github.com/Enchan1207/Swiita/blob/master/Swiita/enums%2C%20Structs/HTTPStatusType.swift) is enum which has response type of API request(e.g. *Successful*).
-"JSONObject" is parsed JSON object from API response.
+[`JSONObject`](https://github.com/Enchan1207/Swiita/blob/master/Swiita/JSONObject.swift) is parsed JSON object from API response.

 ### Pagination

 Some Qiita API accepts parameter "page" and "per_page".
-and those responses header has `Total-Count`, but currently version can't check this value.
+and those responses header includes informations about paging, but currently version can't check this value.

 ## About Qiita Team